As many of you would know, we purchased our Hybrid Camper Trailer second hand back in 2019, with it being just over a year old.

 We used it a fair bit before noticing near Exmouth that the tyres were both wearing very badly on the inners, and by the time we’d finished the trip they were only a few mm away from the wear marks.

-I had the tyres flipped on the rims, balanced and put back on, and then got in touch with a mobile truck aligner, who did caravans regularly.
+I had the tyres flipped on the rims, balanced and put back on, and then got in touch with a mobile truck aligner, who did caravans regularly for our Cruisemaster Wheel Alignment.

 He came out and aligned the tyres using a laser system, off the hitch and the problems went away.
 At the time, I did some research to see what the bolts should be tightened to, and read 180nm on the Cruisemaster website.

 I asked him how tight he did them, and he said he put two 24mm spanners together and heaved on them.
-Good enough for me, but he did make mention of the fact that one side was loose when he arrived, and essentially flopping in the breeze.
+Good enough for me, but he did make mention of the fact that one side was loose when he arrived, and essentially flopping in the breeze, which isn’t what you want, at all.

 He also said that one was at maximum adjustment, and despite needing to go further it couldn’t be done.
 I read later you can get offset bushes to accommodate this, but wasn’t overly pleased with that idea.